Best Hybrid Mattress for Side Sleepers

 The top layer is 2 inches of gel memory foam with Triangulex™ technology.
 The gel foam has triangular cutouts in the head and foot of the mattress for greater contouring.
 The foam molds closer to your shoulders and legs because of these cutouts, relieving more pressure points than otherwise.

 Triangulex™ technology also improves the bed’s natural cooling abilities.
 The cutouts create more paths for airflow through the mattress, wicking away excess body heat.

 Next is a 2-inch layer of Reactiv™ foam, a sensitive and bouncy material.
 Reactiv™ improves the bed’s adaptability, preventing you from feeling stuck in the mattress.
 The springiness can also help promote neutral spine alignment.

 Supporting the mattress is 7 inches of pocketed coils.
 What are pocketed coils?
 They are springs wrapped in packets to allow each coil to react independently.
 This design prevents motion transfer, unlike a traditional innerspring setup.

-At the base is 1 inch of high-density foam.
+At the base is 1 inch of sturdy base foam.
 The foam prevents the coils from sagging down, keeping the mattress in good condition.